IKostyukov/PDFstore/README.md

        "email": "test@test.test"
     }

-PATCH api/user/admin/:uuid - set new user ADMIN role
+PATCH api/user/admin/:uuid - set ADMIN role to a new user

 Access to Data Base in browser on localhost:5050 via PgAdmin